tmforum-oda/oda-canvas/usecase-library/UC0XX-Component-Vault.md

   information to login to the private vault.
 The SideCar gets a JWT mount identifying the ServiceAccount, the URL to the Canvas-Vault and the private vault name.
 * The Component-Implementation communicates via localhost with the SideCar using a simple API.
-  It needs no knowledge about JWT, <CIID> and Canvas-Vault-URL.
+  It needs no knowledge about JWT, &lt;CIID&gt; and Canvas-Vault-URL.

 ## Sequence Diagram